SHIVAM200219/DBMS-PROJECT/README.md

             (c) One can know the research areas of respective Professor. <br>

 3. Research :- Contains Research Paper related informations <br>
-            (a) One can search for any of the following fields : <br>
+            (a) One can search for any of the following fields :
                 (i) Professor Name (ii) Research Domain (iii) Year Published (iv) Research Paper <br>
                 *You can apply multiple fields at a time to get intersection of all the individual results.* <br>
             (b) One can select type of plotting for data visualization of No. of Research Papers per Professor & No. of research Papers per Domain. <br>
             (c) A checkbox named Only MFSDSAI, can be ticked to get only those papers which were published under
                 MFSDSAI. <br>
             (d) You will get a Tabular results as well as a plotting.
-Tabular results contain following fields : <br>
+Tabular results contain following fields :
                 (i) Professor Name (ii) Title of Research Paper (iii) Citation Counts (iv) Authors (v) Publication Date (vi) Publisher (vii) Conference/Journal (viii) Domain <br>
             (e) In Tabular results, Professor Name contain a link to Professor Portfolio Website & Title of Research